emma-hockett/CS4389-Project/README.md

 ## Set up

+- Replace the .msmtprc file located in /website/server/ with your own .msmtprc file.
+This contains an API key that cannot be published to GitHub.

 - Start a Docker Daemon.
 If you do not already have it installed, the program can be found here: https://docs.docker.com/engine/install/

 - Run the following command in the project directory: